Anorexia nervosa

-In recent years, evolutionary psychiatry as an emerging scientific discipline has been studying mental disorders from an evolutionary perspective.
-It is still debated whether eating disorders such as anorexia have evolutionary functions or if they are problems resulting from a modern lifestyle.

 Signs and symptoms

-Anorexia nervosa is an eating disorder characterized by attempts to lose weight to the point of starvation.
+Anorexia nervosa is an eating disorder characterized by attempts to lose weight by way of starvation.
 A person with anorexia nervosa may exhibit a number of signs and symptoms, the type and severity of which may vary and be present but not readily apparent.
+Although anorexia is often recognized by the physical signs, it is a mental disorder that can occur at any body weight.

 Anorexia nervosa, and the associated malnutrition that results from self-imposed starvation, can cause complications in every major organ system in the body.
-Hypokalaemia, a drop in the level of potassium in the blood, is a sign of anorexia nervosa.
+Malnutrition can cause changes in the brain due to a lack of essential nutrients in the body.
+Hypokalemia, a drop in the level of potassium in the blood, is a sign of anorexia nervosa.
 A significant drop in potassium can cause abnormal heart rhythms, constipation, fatigue, muscle damage, and paralysis.

-Signs and symptoms may be classified in physical, cognitive, affective, behavioral and perceptual:
+Signs and symptoms may be classified in various categories including: physical, cognitive, affective, behavioral and perceptual: